itsoctotv/how-do-i-develop-with-zephyr-1nce-blueprints/howto.md

 | [Looking at the output of the blueprint](#looking-at-the-output-of-the-blueprint)        |
 | [Test-sending a message](#test-sending-a-message)|

-# Setup, test and develop with 1NCE Zephyr Blueprints

 ## Setup nRF Connect SDK on Ubuntu 22.04 and newer